However, state schools might not be the best option for every child, depending on which school year they are looking to start in.

 - they want their children to be raised in a more mixed social environment

-- they are free
+- state schools are free

 Differences between State Primary and State Secondary schools

-From our experience, we are usually happy to recommend State schools as an option for children in Primary school.
+In our experience, we are usually happy to recommend State schools as an option for children in Primary school.
 In London, there would be few issues finding a primary state school of good quality – there are dozens of them.